 Drugs and Drug Combinations

 Recent advances in the treatment of myeloma have resulted in improved response rates and overall survival in newly diagnosed patients and patients with relapsed myeloma.
-Eventually, however, nearly all patients experience a relapse of their illness because myeloma cells become resistant with time to current drug therapies.
+Eventually, however, nearly all patients experience a relapse of their illness because, with time, myeloma cells become resistant to current drug therapies.
 This means there is a continuing role for the introduction of investigational agents that overcome drug resistance.
 Several new approaches, including combination therapies to counteract drug resistance, are being studied in clinical trials for initial treatment and for the treatment of relapsed or refractory myeloma.
 Some examples are:

 Stem Cell Transplantation